silveratio/Thematic_Cartography_Thessaly/README.md

 The Interactive map depicts population statistics for the administrative region of Thessaly, Greece, with elements that the user can adjust.

-The Timelapse map depicts population flow in the administrative region of Thessaly, Greece, for the years 1991, 2001, 2011, 2021.
+The Timelapse map depicts population flow for the administrative region of Thessaly, Greece, for the years 1991, 2001, 2011, 2021.
+(Years of the last four population censuses in Greece)